IamJayPrakash/K6-Commander/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People _love_ thorough bug reports.
-I'm not even kidding.
+We're not even kidding.

 ## Use a Consistent Coding Style